 Best for Large Homes & Seamless Coverage (Mesh Systems)

-If you live in a sprawling house or a multi-story dwelling plagued by dead zones, a mesh WiFi system is your savior.
-The TP-Link Deco BE65 Pro (Wi-Fi 7) or TP-Link Deco XE70 Pro (Wi-Fi 6E) offer fantastic triband mesh performance, extending strong, fast WiFi throughout your entire property.
-For ultimate performance, though pricey, the eero Max 7 is incredibly fast, maintaining gigabit speeds even at significant distances, although the TP-Link Deco BE63 delivers a more budget-friendly yet capable Wi-Fi 7 mesh experience for most.
+For large or multi-story homes with dead zones, mesh WiFi systems are ideal.
+The TP-Link Deco BE65 Pro (Wi-Fi 7) or TP-Link Deco XE70 Pro (Wi-Fi 6E) offer excellent tri-band mesh performance.
+For ultimate performance, the eero Max 7 maintains gigabit speeds at significant distances, while the TP-Link Deco BE63 offers a more budget-friendly Wi-Fi 7 mesh experience.

 Best for Serious Gamers